Table of Contents

 A lot of people dealing with muscular imbalances may wonder whether or not it’s normal to have one arm larger than the other, and the answer is yes.

-In terms of muscle size, I.E the arms, often the main reason why we find that one arm is larger than the other is because we use our dominant hands and arms more.
+In terms of muscle size, I.E the arms, often the main reason why we find that one arm is larger than the other is that we use our dominant hands and arms more.
 Sure, you may train both arms exactly the same in the gym, but if you’re constantly picking things up, putting them down, twisting, and moving things with your dominant arm every day, over time your muscle mass will increase slightly and the difference in size will really become apparent.

 Do muscle imbalances fix themselves?